bjatkin/golf-engine/README.md

 ### TODO
 ---
+* Hash the sprite sheet and map file to see if they need to be re-imported
 * Change build code to use hex instead of bin to make smaller generated files
 * Show error on server automatic build
 * give X, Y coords on unknown color in image